 He was one of four sons born to United Arab Emirates Prime Minister Rashid bin Sa'ed Al Maktoum.
 His several simultaneous marriages produced more than twenty children.
 His son Hamdan bin Mohammed was named Crown Prince of Dubai in 2008.

-His junior wife, Princess Haya bint Al Hussein, was one of eleven children born to King Hussein of Jordan.
+His junior wife, Haya Bint Hussein, was one of eleven children born to King Hussein of Jordan.